PowerDNS/pdns/pdns/recursordist/docs/http-api/endpoint-ottraceconditions.rst

   :query server_id: The name of the server

-.. http:get:: /api/v1/servers/:server_id/ottraceconditions/:subnet
+.. http:get:: /api/v1/servers/:server_id/ottraceconditions/:ip/:prefixlen

   Returns trace condition information.

   :query server_id: The name of the server
-  :query subnet: The subnet of the :json:object:`OpenTelemetryTraceCondition`.
-URL encode subnet, for example ``192.0.2.1/32`` becomes ``192.0.2.1%2F32``.
+  :query ip/prefixlen: The subnet of the :json:object:`OpenTelemetryTraceCondition`.

-.. http:delete:: /api/v1/servers/:server_id/ottraceconditions/:subnet
+.. http:delete:: /api/v1/servers/:server_id/ottraceconditions/:ip/:prefixlen

   Deletes this zone, all attached metadata and rrsets.

   :query server_id: The name of the server
-  :query subnet: The subnet of the :json:object:`OpenTelemetryTraceCondition`.
-URL encode subnet, for example ``192.0.2.1/32`` becomes ``192.0.2.1%2F32``.
+  :query ip/prefixlen: The subnet of the :json:object:`OpenTelemetryTraceCondition`.